sass/node-sass/docs/api-context-internal.md

   char* input_path;

   // The output path is used for source map
   // generation.
-Libsass will not write to
+LibSass will not write to
   // this file, it is just used to create
   // information in source-maps etc. char* output_path;